 Concentration in ADR for LL.M.

 Cardozo L.L.M students may elect to obtain a concentration in Dispute Resolution.
-Students must complete a minimum of ten credits from a list of approved dispute resolution and advocacy courses.
+Students must complete a minimum of eight credits from a list of approved dispute resolution and advocacy courses.
 More information about obtaining a concentration in ADR is available on the LLM Registration and Curriculum Guide available here.

 Dispute Resolution Clinics